riadloukili/ams/README.md

 A media server using Traefik with Plex, Sonarr, Radarr, Deluge and Portainer

 # Installation
-This script has only been tested in Ubuntu 16.04.Though it's not guaranteed, it may work on other dist as well.
+This script has only been tested in Ubuntu 16.04.
+Though it's not guaranteed, it may work on other dist as well.

 To install run:
 ```shell